 You must NOT rely on the information in this article as an alternative to medical advice from your doctor or other professional healthcare provider.
 If you have any specific questions about any medical matter you should consult your doctor or other professional healthcare provider.
 If you think you may be suffering from any medical condition you should seek immediate medical attention.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information contained in this article.

-The copyright in this article is owned by Health Clinics LLC and its licensors.
+The copyright in this article is owned by Health Clinics Limited and its licensors.

 The Care Oncology (“COC”) Protocol is protected by United States patent US9622982B2 and by various additional international patents.